am0d/dromadie/Readme.md

 1. #####Building

-    You have 2 options for building Dromadie.
-The first (and preferred method) is using `omake`.
-    To build with `omake`, change into the Dromadie directory and type

-        omake
-    The second option is to use a standard make command.
+    To build dromadie, use the standard make command.
 In the dromadie directory, type

         make
-    Note, however, that if you use the standard Makefile, no package checks are performed, whereas omake will check that you have the required packages installed on your system.
+    Note, however, that no package checks are performed, so you will have to manually check that you have the required packages installed on your system.

 2. #####Requirements